DezMoon/aboplus/README.md

 ## Description

-ADO+ is a modern and user-friendly streaming platform that provides access to an extensive library of entertainment content.
+ABO+ is a modern and user-friendly streaming platform that provides access to an extensive library of entertainment content.
 The platform offers a seamless streaming experience, allowing users to enjoy their favorite movies and TV shows on a variety of devices.

 ## Features